-Destined, for however brief a moment, to be the world’s tallest building, the Burj Dubai will be a monument to concrete frame construction.
-B&E explores.
+The Burj Dubai, which will be the world’s tallest building for a brief period of time, will be a monument to concrete frame construction.
+B&E investigates.

-Although it enjoys a prime position as one of the world’s main formwork companies, Doka is a newcomer to the UK market, having arrived on these shores less than a decade ago.
-However, in that time it has raised its local reputation with its work on the tallest building in Western Europe, Manchester’s Beetham tower.
-The company is also involved in Europe’s largest retail construction site, the Paradise project in Liverpool.
+Despite its prominent position as one of the world’s leading formwork companies, Doka is a relative newcomer to the UK market, having arrived less than a decade ago.
+However, during that time, it has gained a local reputation for its work on Manchester’s Beetham Tower, the tallest building in Western Europe.
+The company is also involved in the Paradise project in Liverpool, which is Europe’s largest retail construction site.

-On what is for the moment the world’s most talked about project, the Burj Dubai, Doka supplied its Windshield formwork for slab forming operations.
-The company developed Windshield to protect workers and the workface from bad weather conditions, but health and safety reasons played a great part in the decision to use it for the Burj Dubai.
+Doka supplied Windshield formwork for slab forming operations on what is currently the world’s most talked about project, the Burj Dubai.
+Windshield was developed to protect workers and the workface from inclement weather, but health and safety considerations played a significant role in the decision to use it for the Burj Dubai.

-A Doka spokesman explains Windshield protects people from falling from the slab hatch and also protects the workers below from falling objects.
+According to a Doka spokesman, Windshield protects people from falling from the slab hatch as well as the workers below from falling objects.

 Love thy neighbour

-Doka is working alongside formwork competitor Meva on the project.
-A Meva spokesman is quick to distance the two companies, and emphasises the firm usually develops its formwork with small to medium companies in mind.
-“We don’t follow the philosophy of aiming ourselves at giant projects,” he says.
-“We do climbing formwork, but it’s not the mammoth system that Doka is using on Burj Dubai.
-We’re targeting projects that require a little more attention to detail and require a degree of logistical inventiveness.”
+Doka is collaborating on the project with Meva, a competitor in the formwork industry.
+A Meva spokesman quickly distances the two companies, emphasising that the company typically develops its formwork with small to medium-sized businesses in mind.
+“We don’t subscribe to the philosophy of pursuing massive projects,” he says.
+“We do climbing formwork, but not on the scale that Doka is using on the Burj Dubai.”
+We’re looking for projects that require a little more attention to detail and a bit of logistical ingenuity.”

-To see Meva working on the project alongside its much larger rival Doka, you would be excused for thinking this was something of a David and Goliath situation.
-But Meva claims to punch way beyond its weight on the project, and is working on a large chunk of the tower.
-“The slabs we are working on represent the largest surface area of the concrete work in the tower,” the spokesman says.
-“The walls may be more visible, but it’s the slabs that represent the greater area.”
-Indeed, Meva proves it is no minnow, and will produce a surface area of 242,000m2 of formwork by the time the project is completed.
+You could be forgiven for thinking this was a David and Goliath situation, seeing Meva working on the project alongside its much larger rival Doka.
+Meva, on the other hand, claims to be punching far above its weight on the project and is working on a large portion of the tower.
+“The slabs we’re working on have the most surface area of the concrete work in the tower,” says the spokesman.
+“While the walls are more visible, the slabs represent the greater area.”
+Indeed, Meva demonstrates that it is no minnow, producing a total surface area of 242,000m2 of formwork by the end of the project.

-Indeed, if you consider the building will consist of 153 levels of the building, and each of those levels contains four slabs, then the influence of slab formwork on the speed of the project is immense.
-The Meva spokesman explains: “If each slab takes one day more to complete, the extra time taken for the project could be measured in years.”
+Indeed, when you consider that the building will have 153 levels, and each of those levels will have four slabs, the impact of slab formwork on the project’s speed is enormous.
+According to a Meva spokesman, “if each slab takes one day longer to complete, the extra time required for the project could be measured in years.”

-He says the company was able to stand up in the tendering stage of the project and give affirmative answers to the problems thrown out by the magnitude of the project because its polypropylene formwork is adaptable enough onsite to cope with any problems encountered in the 153-storey reach for the skies.
-“We have developed techniques for maintaining, taking care of and repairing formwork onsite using identical materials to the ones used in the first place,” the spokesman says.
-“You’re not repairing it with a foreign substance to the one you’re already using like you would when repairing plywood formwork, we use polypropylene to weld together parts of the facing that are damaged, and we do that onsite using hand tools.”
+He claims that the company was able to stand up during the project’s tendering stage and provide affirmative answers to the problems thrown out by the project’s magnitude because its polypropylene formwork is adaptable enough onsite to deal with any problems encountered in the 153-story reach for the skies.
+“We have developed techniques for maintaining, caring for, and repairing formwork onsite using the same materials that were used in the first place,” says the spokesman.
+“You’re not repairing it with a foreign substance like you would when repairing plywood formwork; we use polypropylene to weld together damaged parts of the facing, and we do that onsite with hand tools.”

-Meva completes one level of the tower every three days, and claims that other methods of formwork would take four or five days for each floor.
-The company spokesman puts this down to the system’s quick stripping mechanism.
-“Normally with single-sided formwork, if you want to adapt the height, you have to disassemble the structure and start reassembling it again from the bottom,” he says.
-“We just put more formwork on the top.”
+Meva claims that other methods of formwork would take four or five days for each floor and that Meva completes one level of the tower every three days.
+According to a company spokesman, this is due to the system’s quick stripping mechanism.
+“Normally, if you want to adjust the height of single-sided formwork, you have to disassemble the structure and start reassembling it from the bottom,” he says.
+“We just added more formwork on top.”

-The company claims the prestige of working on the Burj Dubai will put it in good stead for working on other Middle Eastern projects.
-“We’re currently working on another 12 towers in Dubai,” the spokesman says.
+The company claims that working on the Burj Dubai will put it in good stead for future Middle Eastern projects.
+“We’re currently working on 12 more towers in Dubai,” says the spokesman.

-“There’s a huge potential there, and it’s an incredible reference for our engineers.
-We’re competing with world leaders with huge engineering departments behind them.
-To give an idea of the scale of the work going on there, 30% of the world’s cranes are in Dubai at the moment, and the crane suppliers do not know where they are going to get their next crane from.”
+“There’s a lot of potential there, and it’s a great resource for our engineers.”
+We’re up against world leaders with massive engineering departments.
+To give you an idea of the scope of the work going on there, 30 percent of the world’s cranes are currently in Dubai, and crane suppliers are unsure where they will get their next crane from.”

-Working without cranes Doka claims to have one answer to the problems of availability and cost of cranes, and will launch a new product to the US at next years’ World of Concrete in Las Vegas and to the rest of the world at Bau.
+Without the use of cranes, Doka claims to have a single solution to the problems of crane availability and cost, and plans to launch a new product in the United States at next year’s World of Concrete in Las Vegas, as well as the rest of the world at Bau.

-The company has developed a new table lifting system, which does not require cranes to lift the formwork table from one storey to the next.
-Instead, it will use an hydraulic lifting system.
+The company created a new table lifting system that eliminates the need for cranes to lift the formwork table from one storey to the next.
+Instead, a hydraulic lifting system will be used.

-The company will add the new product to its existing table system, which uses a scissor-acted lifting mechanism.
-Doka first supplied the system in the UK to the Orion Tower in Birmingham, which was completed last year.
-The Doka spokesman said the hydraulic lifting of the new product will allow the table to be lifted an ordinary storey height of 3.5 metres in 20 seconds.
-“It will be used where you have to lift a lot of tables from one storey to the next,” he said.
-“It’s economical for large floor plans, especially for big construction sites and if you’re lifting 20 or 30 tables.”
+The new product will be added to the company’s existing table system, which employs a scissor-action lifting mechanism.
+Doka installed the system for the first time in the UK at the Orion Tower in Birmingham, which was completed last year.
+According to a Doka spokesman, the new product’s hydraulic lifting will allow the table to be lifted to an ordinary storey height of 3.5 metres in 20 seconds.
+“It’ll be used in situations where you have to lift a lot of tables from one storey to the next,” he explained.
+“It’s cost-effective for large floor plans, especially on large construction sites, and for lifting 20 or 30 tables.”

-Formwork companies are certainly gearing up to give concrete a large chunk of the market share when it comes to constructing tall buildings.
-Whether they are big-thinking heavyweights like Doka, or lighter, more specialist companies like Meva, the construction industry at home and overseas looks promising, and their endeavours in Dubai will stand them in good stead when it comes to winning more work in the Middle East.
+When it comes to tall building construction, formwork companies are certainly gearing up to give concrete a large market share.
+Whether they are big-thinking heavyweights like Doka or smaller, more specialised companies like Meva, the construction industry at home and abroad looks promising, and their efforts in Dubai will help them win more work in the Middle East.

-And what about the construction boom in China?
-Meva is cautious about committing just at the moment.
-“We’re so busy with what we’re doing out there now,” the spokesman says, “so we’re not thinking about Beijing for the moment.
-Perhaps if we speak in a year it will be different.”
+What about China’s construction boom?
+Meva is hesitant to make a commitment right now.
+“We’re so focused on what we’re doing out there right now,” the spokesman says, “that we’re not thinking about Beijing right now.”
+Perhaps if we talk again in a year, things will be different.”

-And does he feel a small firm can go out and conquer the market?
-Small is beautiful, he says: “We chose to be the Mercedes Benz of the formwork companies in terms of size and quality, but we ended up being Porsche instead; they sell fewer cars, but they’re very happy doing what they do.”
+And does he believe that a small company can go out and conquer the market?
+“We wanted to be the Mercedes Benz of formwork companies in terms of size and quality, but we ended up being Porsche instead; they sell fewer cars, but they’re very happy doing what they do,” he says.